Gemini Planet Imager: Scientific goals

 Present day searches for exoplanets are insensitive to exoplanets located at the distances from their host star comparable to the semi-major axes of the gas giants in the Solar System, greater than about 5 AU.
 Surveys using the radial velocity method require observing a star over at least one period of revolution, which is roughly 30 years for a planet at the distance of Saturn.
 Existing adaptive optics instruments become ineffective at small angular separations, limiting them to semi-major axes larger than about 30 astronomical units.
 The high contrast of the Gemini Planet Imager at small angular separations will allow it to detect gas giants with semi-major axes of 5–30 astronomical units.

 The Gemini Planet Imager will be most effective at detecting young gas giants, one million to one billion years old.
 The reason for this is that young planets retain heat from their formation, and only gradually cool.
 While a planet is still hot, it remains bright, and is thus more easily detected.
 This limits GPI to younger targets, but means that it will yield information about how gas giants form.
 In particular, the spectrograph will allow determination of the temperature and surface gravity, which yield information about the atmospheres and thermal evolution of gas giants.

 In addition to its main goal of imaging exoplanets, GPI will be capable of studying protoplanetary disks, transition disks, and debris disks around young stars.
 This may provide clues about planet formation.
 The technique used to image disks with this instrument is called polarization differential imaging.
 Another science case is to study Solar System objects at high spatial resolution and high Strehl ratio.
 Asteroids and their moons, the satellites of Jupiter and Saturn, and the planets Uranus and Neptune are all good targets for GPI.
 The final ancillary science case is to study the mass loss from evolved stars via their outflow.

 Achievements

 The planet 51 Eridani b is the first exoplanet discovered by the Gemini Planet Imager.
-It is a million times fainter than its parent star and shows the strongest methane signature ever detected on an alien planet, which should yield additional clues as to how the planet formed.
+It is a million times fainter than its parent star and shows the second strongest methane signature ever detected on an alien planet (after only GJ 504b), which should yield additional clues as to how the planet formed.

+Evolution

+In 2022, GPI was removed from the Gemini South telescope and shipped to the University of Notre Dame in Indiana to undergo a major upgrade of the whole system called GPI 2.0.
+GPI 2.0 will be installed on the Gemini North telescope and is expected to see first light at the end of 2025.